SpinalNet: Deep Neural Network with Gradual Input: Results

-While learning from the scratch, we observe that, although the number of hidden neurons in the fully connected layer is increasing, the ResNet with Spinal FC is getting a lower performance compared to the similar ResNet.
-The probable reason can be a decrease with the gradient in the initial layers of ResNet due to additional layers.
-Therefore, we apply the transfer learning technique to the pre-trained ResNet and VGG networks.
-We download pre-trained VGG-19\_bn and Wide-Resnet-101 models from the Torchvision.
+While learning from scratch, we observe that, although the number of hidden neurons in the fully connected layer is increasing, the ResNet with Spinal FC is getting a lower performance compared to the similar ResNet.
+The probable reason can be a decrease in the gradient in the initial layers of ResNet due to additional layers.
+Therefore, we apply the transferred initialization technique to the pre-trained ResNet and VGG networks.
+We download pre-trained VGG-19\_bn and Wide-Resnet-101 models from Torchvision.
 These models are pre-trained on the Imagenet dataset.
 We apply these two models to the following datasets.
+According to our simulations, an FC layer of 2-layer narrow NN provides lower accuracy than the default FC of ResNet and SpinalNet\footnote{https://github.com/dipuk0506/SpinalNet/tree/master/Jupyter\%20Notebooks /SpinalNet\_vs\_2L\_FC}.
+Therefore, we compare SpinalNet with the default FC of ResNet.